phillipadsmith/2014.phillipadsmith.com/_posts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 > The belief that the information ecosystem of tomorrow will be heavily influenced by entrepreneurial and upstart activities: new experimental products in market, new risk-taking enterprises, and never-attempted-before civic undertakings.

-We are not alone: [recent investments](http://www.nytimes.com/2015/08/13/business/media/nbcuniversal-invests-200-million-in-vox-media.html?_r=0), the appearance of [several][matter] [new][nma] [media-focused accelerators][mediafactory], and a [growing](http://www.niemanlab.org/2015/08/at-the-new-york-daily-newss-innovation-lab-inspiration-comes-from-outside-startups-and-events/) [number](http://www.niemanlab.org/2015/06/a-qa-with-the-guardian-u-s-about-its-new-mobile-innovation-lab/) of [intrapreneurial “labs”](http://www.wired.com/2015/05/buzzfeed-founder-launches-new-lab-open-source-invention/) within news organizations point to a similar understanding of one possible recipe for change: experiment, measure, learn.
+We are not alone: [recent investments](http://www.nytimes.com/2015/08/13/business/media/nbcuniversal-invests-200-million-in-vox-media.html?_r=0), the appearance of [several][matter] [new][nma] [media-focused accelerators][mediafactory], and a [growing](http://www.niemanlab.org/2015/08/at-the-new-york-daily-newss-innovation-lab-inspiration-comes-from-outside-startups-and-events/) [number](http://www.niemanlab.org/2015/06/a-qa-with-the-guardian-u-s-about-its-new-mobile-innovation-lab/) of [intrapreneurial “labs”](http://www.wired.com/2015/05/buzzfeed-founder-launches-new-lab-open-source-invention/) within news organizations point to a similar understanding of one possible recipe for change: experiment, measure, learn, repeat.

 Our aspirational objective?
 To be able to point to unprecedented experiments, products, and teams by the end of 2016.